ufechner7/Tethers.jl/docs/src/examples.md

     eqs2 = vcat(eqs2, total_force[:, i] ~ spring_force[:, i]- spring_force[:, i+1])
 end
 ```
-We loop backwards over the particles, starting with the last particle, because on the last particle only one force is acting.
+We loop backwards over the particles, starting with the last particle, because on the last particle, only one force is acting.
 On particle $n-1$ two spring forces are acting in the opposite direction.

 Finally in this example we plot the result dynamically as 2D video.
 Screenshot: